 Empathy in healthcare: treat patients, not diseases

-Dr Claire Smart explores the concept of empathy in healthcare and examines the value of patient centricity in pharmaceutical training and communications, highlighting its power to change the narrative of a company and improve results.
+This white paper explores the concept of empathy in healthcare and examines the value of patient centricity in pharmaceutical training and communications, highlighting its power to change the narrative of a company and improve results.

-This white paper is your starting point for reflecting on the patient voice and delivering greater value across your digital learning strategy.
+It's your starting point for reflecting on the patient voice and delivering greater value across your digital learning strategy.

 The white paper includes: